Cold weather can effectively ruin your car’s system, leaving you with an engine that refuses to crank up.

 - Place one foot on the clutch.

 - Now push the accelerator pedal with the other foot when you turn on the ignition switch.
 This’ll pre-inject some additional fuel in the engine block and start your car.

-Note: Most cars today don’t have a carburetor and use a fuel injector to eliminate this hassle.
+Note: If you own a modern car, it won’t have a carburetor.
+However, most new vehicles today use a fuel injector to eliminate this hassle.

 6. Faulty Alternator

 You can find an alternator replacement at an auto parts store.
-However, since the alternator is connected to the engine and your car’s battery, we recommend contacting a mechanic to come over or calling roadside assistance to get the alternator fixed or replaced.
+However, since the alternator is connected to the engine and your car’s battery, we recommend contacting a mechanic to come over or calling a tow truck or roadside assistance to get the alternator fixed or replaced.

 7. Bad Starter Motor